fabianaiolfi/pytorch-rnn-lm/kaomoji/readme.md

 | 40     |               |         |                 |
 | 40     |               |         |                 |

-## 3. Sample kaomojis from model with lowest perplexity
+## 3. Generate kaomojis using model with lowest perplexity
-1. generate text using specific parameters, e.g. different temperature; also provide `--seed` number
-2. detokenise_01.py
-3. some nice results
+1. Use `???/generate.sh` to generate output \
+This documentation uses `--seed 1111`
+2. Run `scripts/detokenise.py` (detokenise_01.py) to format the output in such a way that each generated kaomoji gets its own line

+## 4. Results
+Some hand picked results using different temperatures:

+`--temperature 0.5`

+`--temperature 1.25`

+`--temperature 1.5`

+`--temperature 2`

+## Possible Further Steps
+- automatically categorise kaomojis to facilitate finding a specific kaomoji